Robust estimation on a parametric model via testing: Models parametrized by a one-dimensional parameter

+The role of the parameter $\eta$ is to stop the algorithm when the confidence sets are small enough.
+Consequently, the smaller $\eta$, the longer it takes to compute the estimator.
+Nevertheless, we shall see at the end of this section that the time of construction of the estimator grows slowly when $\eta$ decreases.

+The parameter $\kappa$ tunes the level of the confidence sets, and thus also the speed of the procedure: the larger $\kappa$, the faster the procedure.
+Note, however, that the preceding theorems require that $\kappa$ be smaller than $\bar{\kappa}$.
+There is no theoretical guarantee when $\kappa$ is larger than $\bar{\kappa}$.

-These parameters are chosen by the statistician.
-They do not change the risk bound given by Theorem~\ref{ThmPrincipalDim1} (provided that (\ref{EquationSurRi1}) and (\ref{EquationSurRi2}) hold) but affect the speed of the procedure.
+The values of the parameters $\overline{r} (\theta,\theta')$, $\underline{r} (\theta,\theta')$ do not change the theoretical statistical properties of the estimator given by Theorems \ref {ThmPrincipalDim1} and \ref{thmLienMLEDim1} (provided that (\ref {EquationSurRi1}) and (\ref{EquationSurRi2}) hold) but strongly influence its construction time.
 The larger they are, the faster the procedure is.
-There are three different situations.
+There are three different situations:

-\paragraph{First case:} the Hellinger distance $ h (f_{\theta}, f_{\theta'}) $ can be made explicit.
-We have thus an interest in defining them as the largest numbers for which (\ref{EquationSurRi1}) and (\ref{EquationSurRi2}) hold, that is
+\textit{First case}: The Hellinger distance $ h ({\theta}, {\theta'}) $ can be made explicit.
+We have thus an interest in defining them as the largest numbers for which (\ref{EquationSurRi1}) and (\ref {EquationSurRi2}) hold, that is,

-\paragraph{Second case:} the Hellinger distance $ h (f_{\theta}, f_{\theta'}) $ can be quickly evaluated numerically but the computation of (\ref{EqDefinitionRDim1Optimal1}) and (\ref{EqDefinitionRDim1Optimal2}) is difficult.
+\textit{Second case}: The Hellinger distance $ h ({\theta}, {\theta'}) $ can be quickly evaluated numerically but the computation of (\ref{EqDefinitionRDim1Optimal1}) and (\ref {EqDefinitionRDim1Optimal2}) is difficult.
 We may then define them by

 One can verify that (\ref{EquationSurRi1}) and (\ref{EquationSurRi2}) hold.
-When the model is regular enough and $\alpha = 2$, the value of~$\widebar{R}$ can be calculated by using Fisher information (see for instance Theorem~7.6 of Chapter~1 of \cite{Ibragimov1981}).
+When the model is regular enough and $\alpha= 2$, the value of $\overline{R}$ can be calculated by using Fisher information [see, for instance, Theorem~7.6 of Chapter~1 of Ibragimov and Has'minskii \cite{Ibragimov1981}].

-\paragraph{Third case:} the computation of the Hellinger distance $ h (f_{\theta}, f_{\theta'}) $ involves the numerical computation of an integral and this computation is slow.
+\textit{Third case}: The computation of the Hellinger distance $ h ({\theta}, {\theta'}) $ involves the numerical computation of an integral and this computation is slow.
 An alternative definition is then

-As in the second point, one can check that (\ref{EquationSurRi1}) and (\ref{EquationSurRi2}) hold.
-Note however that the computation of the test also involves in most cases the numerical computation of an integral (see (\ref{eqFonctionnalBaraud})).
-This third case is thus mainly devoted to models for which this numerical integration can be avoided, as for the translation models $\F = \left\{f (\cdot - \theta), \, \theta \in [m,M]\right\}$ with $f$ even, $\XX = \R$ and $\mu$ the Lebesgue measure (the second term of (\ref{eqFonctionnalBaraud}) is~$0$ for these models).
+As in the second case, one can check that (\ref{EquationSurRi1}) and (\ref{EquationSurRi2}) hold.
+Note, however, that the computation of the test also involves in most cases the numerical computation of an integral (see (\ref {eqFonctionnalBaraud})).
+This third case is thus mainly devoted to models for which this numerical integration can be avoided, as for the translation models $\F= \{f (\cdot- \theta), \theta\in [m,M] \}$ with $f$ even, $\XX= \R$ and $\mu$ the Lebesgue measure (the second term of (\ref{eqFonctionnalBaraud}) is $0$ for these models).